ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/appfolio/update1.md

 ## Future Tasks: ##
+* Determine which ML models or implementations would work best for our objectives:
+	- RNN/Faster RNN
+	- YOLO
+	- Detectron 2
+* Implement an Natural Language Processing approach for extracting important keywords
 * Completing the “Total” amount extraction task with a very high level of accuracy.
 * Since different models require different metadata, create different pipelines for the different models.
 * Creation of the input text file with coordinates.
 From an image, create a text file containing every word/label and a set of coordinates to identify its location.
 Focusing on the text with the relevant information (including total, the values associated with total, etc)